Jerami Grant: Personal life

-Grant is the son of Beverly and Harvey Grant (a former NBA player), and has three brothers: Jerai, Jerian and Jaelin.
+Grant is the son of Beverly and Harvey Grant (a former NBA player), and has three brothers: Jerai, Jerian, and Jaelin.
 Grant's uncle, Horace (twin brother of Harvey), played college basketball at Clemson and was a four-time NBA champion with the Chicago Bulls and Los Angeles Lakers.
 Two of his brothers, Jerai and Jerian, are also professional basketball players.
+Jerian plays for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
+In May 2024, Grant became a minority owner of his hometown MLS team D.C.
+United.